stackforge/pecan/docs/source/databases.rst

     )

-In the above example, on HTTP ``POST``, ``PUT``, and ``DELETE`` requests, :class:`TransactionHook` takes care of the transaction automatically by following these rules:
+In the above example, on HTTP ``POST``, ``PUT``, and ``DELETE`` requests, :class:`~pecan.hooks.TransactionHook` takes care of the transaction automatically by following these rules:

 #.
 Before controller routing has been determined, :func:`model.start`